 Is it smart to finance closing costs?

-Whether it’s smart to finance closing costs depends on your personal situation.
-For example, for some people who can handle the additional monthly payment, it may be a convenient move.
-On the other hand, getting a personal loan may increase your DTI, so your mortgage lender might charge you a higher interest rate or deny you the loan altogether.
+Whether or not it’s smart to finance closing costs will depend on your personal situation.
+For those paying cash for a home and those who can handle the additional monthly loan payment, it may be a convenient move.
+On the other hand, getting a personal loan may increase your DTI ratio, which could lead a mortgage lender to charge you a higher interest rate or deny you a loan altogether.

 Can I put closing costs on a credit card?